Agkistrodon contortrix (Linnaeus, 1766)

 Key Characters: Nine large symmetrical plates on top of head; elliptical pupil; pit between eye and nostril; back with hourglass-shaped crossbands; back scales strongly keeled; anal plate not divided.

 Similar Species: Cottonmouth, Foxsnake, Northern Watersnake.
-See the Key to Illinois Snakes for help with identification.
+See the Key to Snakes of Illinois for help with identification.

 Subspecies: Northern Copperhead, A. c. mokasen Palisot de Beauvois, 1799; and intergrades with Southern Copperhead, A. c. contortrix.